What causes loss of water pressure in bathroom sinks?

-Low water pressure in your bathroom sink can be a huge pain.
+Low water pressure in your bathroom sink faucet can be a huge pain.
 Luckily it’s a pretty common problem and the solution is usually pretty easy to trace and can be fixed by most homeowners.
-Here are the causes of frustratingly low water pressure in your sink and how to fix them.
+Here are the frustrating causes of low water pressure in your bathroom sink and how to fix them.

 Source the low-pressure problem